Enhancing Local Identity & Sense of Place through Placemaking

 When it comes to placemaking in your community, keep local strengths in mind and capitalize on them.
-Every community has specific needs to address when it comes creating more usable public spaces.
-By listening carefully to user groups and employing placemaking strategies, you can strengthen the social interaction of your community and create public spaces that user groups are vested in.
-And as West points out, it’s never too early to start looking ahead.
-“The earlier you start planning for a particular amenity or project, the more opportunities you’ll have to look at the details, gather public input, and maximize the outcome,” he concludes.
+Every community has specific needs to address when it comes to creating quality public spaces.
+By listening carefully to user groups and employing placemaking strategies, you can strengthen the social interaction of your community and create tangible spaces citizens are vested in and proud of.

+Interaction among residents promotes a culture of involvement and fosters community connections.
+As West points out, it’s never too early to start planning for your community’s future.
+“The earlier you start planning for a particular amenity or project, the more opportunities you’ll have to look at the details, gather public input, and maximize potential funding sources,” he concludes.

 To learn more about placemaking strategies and how to strategically plan for your public space improvements, contact Tim West.